ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Organized Project Structure
 * Removed unused imports and dead code
 * Removed left-over `console.log()` from development
-* Fix a bug where incorrectly redirecting the user after sign-in and despite already authenticated
+* Fix a bug where incorrectly redirecting the user after sign-in and despite already authenticated in `middleware`
 * Added automatic fetching of `task` and `client` data with an `interval` of `2.5secs` on `CMSAdmin` Component
 * Added automatic fetching of `task` and `client` data with an `interval` of `2.5secs` on `CMSTL` Component
 * Added automatic fetching of `task` and `client` data with an `interval` of `2.5secs` on `CMSUSer` Component

+## v.0.6.8

 * Adjusted color opacity for `LabelTagChip` Component
 * Adjusted font color for `RightBarCard` Component
 * Refactored `NavbarItem` Component for `NavigationBar` Component